solydflow/solyd-docs/docs/intro.md

 * Subscription recovery campaigns
 * Churn prevention messaging
 * Customer re-engagement workflows
+* and local payment rails such as M-Pesa.

-If a phone number is not available, SolydFlow will continue to function normally.
+If a phone number is not available, M-Pesa can not be used, you can then pass empty string for the phone number field and SolydFlow will continue to function normally.

 ---